Karte-uk/can-network-reference/can-controller-runtime.md

 *Prepared as an independent technical reference.*

-*This document is a personal technical reference for CAN bus bring-up and STM32 IOC configuration in embedded systems.*
+*This document is a personal technical reference documenting validated operating behavior and baseline configuration from a completed CAN network project.*

 ---